-- the meeting must be independent and impartial, and should be seen to be so No governor may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it. - the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant - We recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
-It may only be possible to establish the facts and make recommendations. - many complainants will feel nervous and inhibited in a formal setting Parents/carers often feel emotional when discussing an issue that affects their child. - extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting - Careful consideration of the atmosphere and proceedings should ensure that the child/young person does not feel intimidated. - The committee should respect the views of the child/young person and give them equal consideration to those of adults.
+- the meeting must be independent and impartial, and should be seen to be so - no governor / trustee may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it (details of the constitution of the committee and are provided earlier in this document) - the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant

+- we recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
+It may only be possible to establish the facts and make recommendations. - many complainants will feel nervous and inhibited in a formal setting - parents/carers often feel emotional when discussing an issue that affects their child. - extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting - careful consideration of the atmosphere and proceedings should ensure that the child/young person does not feel intimidated. - the committee should respect the views of the child/young person and give them equal consideration to those of adults.